appwrite/appwrite/README.md

 Appwrite is an end-to-end backend server for Web, Mobile, Native, or Backend apps packaged as a set of Docker<nobr> microservices.
 Appwrite abstracts the complexity and repetitiveness required to build a modern backend API from scratch and allows you to build secure apps faster.

-Using Appwrite, you can easily integrate your app with user authentication & multiple sign-in methods, a database for storing and querying users and team data, storage and file management, image manipulation, Cloud Functions, and [more services](https://appwrite.io/docs).
+Using Appwrite, you can seamlessly integrate your app with user authentication and multiple sign-in methods.
+You can also find database and storage persistence, cloud functions, localization, image manipulation, file management, Cloud services, and [more services](https://appwrite.io/docs).

 <p align="center">
     <br />